NEC4

 • Briefed to Project Manager on day one that the Contractor will manage risks through the EW register

-• First entry made in the register — even “no current risks identified” establishes it as a live document from the start date
+• First entry in the register — even if it's just "no current risks identified", this establishes the register as a live document from the start date

 What to warn about (not exhaustive):